 Students of Savonia are insured when they are studying based on their study schedule, regardless of the location.
 Unscheduled homework is not included in the insurance coverage.

-Incoming exchange students and trainees (short-term and long-term mobility)
+Incoming and outgoing exchange students and trainees (short-term and long-term mobility)

-Incoming and outgoing staff mobility is suspended for the moment.
+Incoming and outgoing staff mobility is evaluated case-by-case.

 What to do if you feel ill?

 If you have any respiratory symptoms such as cold, cough, or fever, you cannot come to campus.
-Always contact the health care services by phone first.
-You will then get further instructions.
-Please do not enter the health care centre or hospital before you have received instructions over the phone.
+Doing Covid-19 home tests is recommended.
+For further instructions, you can call the Coronavirus help line: 044 704 6700.
+Please do not enter the health care center or hospital before you have received instructions over the phone.

-The Finnish Government recommends avoiding non-essential travel to and from other than those countries for which the restrictions on entry have been lifted.
-You can find the current list of countries that are no longer subject to a border control from this link.
-If you are coming to Finland from any other country than listed behind the link, you must self-isolate yourself, i.e. stay in quarantine, for 14 days.
-The Finnish Government reviews the travel restrictions approximately in every week.
+All those who are travelling to Finland should have the corona pass, and follow the border control instructions.
 The latest information on travel restrictions can be found on the website of the Finnish Institute for Health and Welfare (THL).
-THL is responsible for providing travellers with appropriate health security instructions (including self-isolation).
+THL is responsible for providing travelers with appropriate health security instructions (including self-isolation).
 Recommendations for self-isolation can be checked on the website of THL.

-From 1st of Jan 2021 students arriving to Savonia must submit their negative corona test result to Savonia International Services (email@example.com) before traveling to Finland.
-They also need to fill in an arrival form so that Savonia can give the arriving students instructions on their arrival:
+Students arriving to Savonia need to fill in an arrival form so that Savonia can give the arriving students instructions on their arrival:

 Wearing a mask on campus